KevinAst/MyWeb/FireWithin/devo.md

 > The completion checkboxes will help you track your progress._

 > _**<mark>Also Note</mark>:** Devotions may occasionally be posted
-> with up to a one-week delay as I finalize the publishing process.
-If
+> with up to a one-week delay as I finalize the publishing
-> so, you can simply follow along one week behind—again, using the
+> process.
+Even so, you can still follow along _(even one week
-> checkboxes to keep your place._
+> behind)_ — again, using the checkboxes to keep your place._

 My prayer is that this resource is a blessing to you and helps you grow in your daily walk with the Lord.